 Born and raised in New Zealand, I've explored from Cape Reinga to The Bluff.
-Growing up, when I wasn't traveling, camping and enjoying the outdoors with my family – and even when I was – I read.
+Growing up, when I wasn't traveling, camping and enjoying the outdoors – and even when I was – I read.

-My journey so far has included horticulture, computers, admin, reception, car parts and even a stint in beauty therapy as a nail technician (gotta have nails pretty enough to claw with).
-The role I love the most though is being a Mother, with Author coming a close second.
+I've worked in horticulture, admin, reception, car parts and even a stint in beauty therapy as a nail technician.
+The role I love the most though is being a Mother, with writing coming a close second.

 Mack, my miniature fox terrier, turned out to be the best companion, he's journeyed 16 years so far with me.
 Since bringing him home I've been married and divorced, given birth to two sons and a daughter.
 Diagnosed with Fabry Disease and launched my writing career.
 We even spent time in Australia.
 He's a great sidekick.